 Violets - and other wild volunteer flowers

 Plants and Rocks - tying the trees together

-Planting many shoots from my neighbors snowball bush, ferns and violets from the woods made it come together, and all I needed was a couple of years to fill it in, except where the deer trim the the snowball bushes yearly.
+Planting shoots from my neighbors snowball bush and ferns, violets and plants from the woods made it come together.
+All I needed was a couple of years to fill it in, except where the deer trim the the snowball bushes yearly.

 Next came the rocks...my hubby and I went out in the cornfields and did a farmer a favor by removing large rocks, these were placed in various areas in the yard with borders around trees connecting the trees.

 My roadside plant collection over the years from different states were also planted.
-Some are over 50 years old and doing fine...I always take at least one plant along in a move, just for sentimental reasons.
+Some are over 50 years old and doing fine...this for sentimental reasons.

 Another Bad Year 2010

 What a year 2010 started out to be for my Moss Garden.
 We had brilliant colors and textures, this because of our Spring rain.
 The rainwater started puddling like a small pond in our yard.

 The summer became very hot causing plants to dry up, including the moss...it actually started dying.
 I really never thought you could kill moss, especially with water.
 At this time I thought I'd be be loosing it…nope, the moss survived!